officelearn/azure-docs.sv-se/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="join-a-domain-windows-only"></a>Anslut till en domän (endast Windows)

-Om din Azure-distribution är ansluten till en lokal Active Directory eller DNS-instans via en Azure VPN-anslutning för plats-till-plats eller Azure ExpressRoute (Detta kallas *mellan lokala* i [Azure Virtual Machines planering och implementering av SAP NetWeaver][planning-guide]), det förväntas att den virtuella datorn ska anslutas till en lokal domän.
-Mer information om överväganden för det här steget finns i [ansluta en virtuell dator till en lokal domän (endast Windows)][deployment-guide-4.3].
+Om din Azure-distribution är ansluten till en lokal Active Directory eller DNS-instans via en Azure VPN-anslutning för plats-till-plats eller Azure ExpressRoute (Detta kallas *mellan lokala* i [Azure Virtual Machines planering och implementering av SAP NetWeaver][planning-guide]), it is expected that the VM is joining an on-premises domain.
+For more information about considerations for this step, see [Join a VM to an on-premises domain (Windows only)][deployment-guide-4.3].

 #### <a name="configure-proxy-settings"></a>Konfigurera proxyinställningar